Haveadream1/weather-app/README.md

 # Weather project

-The weather project displays the weather of any location we have entered; it shows in terms of temperature as well as how the sky looks.
+The weather project displays the weather of any location we have entered, it shows in terms of temperature as well as how the sky looks.
-We have different time frames; the main is the current weather, and we also have a prediction of today's weather with four main times of the day.
+We have different display; the main is the current weather, and we also have a prediction of today's weather with four main times of the day.

 ## Goal

-The purpose of this project is to practice the API call and fetch the data.
+The purpose of this project is to practice the API call and incorporate linter and formatter.

 ## Preview